 1. Contact a potential supervisor

 Students interested in applying for Honours are encouraged to discuss your preferences directly with academic members of staff.
 Many academics are also open to discussing other project ideas.
-To gain an overview of research undertaken please see the research specialisations under the departments' webpages.

 2. Receive your letter of invitation